+322. American Foreign Policy (5).
+Pr., Sophomore standing.
 Examines the forces that influence the formulation and execution of American foreign policy with illustrative case studies.

-- 330. Municipal Politics (5).
+330. Municipal Politics (5).
 Pr., GV 101 or GV 102.
-Surveys the processes and functions of city government. - 340.
-Introduction to Public Administration (5).
+Surveys the processes and functions of city government.

+340. Introduction to Public Administration (5).
 Pr., GV 102.
-Surveys administrative processes, including organizational behavior, leadership, decision making, and policy formulation. - 341.
-Organization Theory (5).
+Surveys administrative processes, including organizational behavior, leadership, decision making, and policy formulation.

+341. Organization Theory (5).
 Pr., GV 102.
-Reviews the theoretical and empirical literature in the field of organizational behavior, concentrating upon the major concepts within the field. - 345.
-Public Budgeting (5).
+Reviews the theoretical and empirical literature in the field of organizational behavior, concentrating upon the major concepts within the field.

+345. Public Budgeting (5).
 Pr., GV 101 or GV 102.
-Covers executive budget formulation including planning, programming, and budgeting systems, and the politics of executive-legislative relations in the budgetary process. - 350.
-The American Chief Executive (5).
+Covers executive budget formulation including planning, programming, and budgeting systems, and the politics of executive-legislative relations in the budgetary process.

+- 351. Legislative Process (5).
 Pr., GV 102.
-Surveys the development and operation of the American Presidency and state gubernatorial offices. - 351.
-Legislative Process (5).
-Pr., GV 102.
 Surveys the structures and processes of legislative bodies, with particular emphasis upon the U.S. Congress and American State Legislatures. - 360.
 Judicial Process (5).
 Pr., GV 102.
 Surveys the operation of the legal system in the United States.
-Covers principles of legal research and writing. - 370.
-American Political Thought (5).
+Covers principles of legal research and writing.

+370. American Political Thought (5).
 Pr., GV 101.
-Reviews the development of political philosophy in the United States and its impact on American political institutions. - 380.
-Introduction to Political Behavior (5).
+Reviews the development of political philosophy in the United States and its impact on American political institutions.

+385. Political Parties (5).
 Pr., GV 101.
-Surveys the personal and social basis of political participation, political choice, and political leadership. - 385.
-Political Parties (5).
-Pr., GV 101.
-An analysis of the political party system focusing on the three main aspects of political party structure and operation: the party as an electoral cue-giver; the party as an organization and the party as the organizer and staffer of the government. - 410.
-The Politics of Education (5).
+An analysis of the political party system focusing on the three main aspects of political party structure and operation: the party as an electoral cue-giver; the party as an organization and the party as the organizer and staffer of the government.

+410. The Politics of Education (5).
 Pr., GV 101 or GV 102 and Junior standing.

 An examination of the relationships, linkages, and interactions between the political institutions and processes of educational institutions and policies.
 The course includes an analysis of the impact of national, state and local governmental decisions on educational policies as well as the nature, role, and extent of the influence of education-related groups on governmental decisions.
-May be taught concurrently with GV 610. - 417.
-Environmental Problems (5).
+May be taught concurrently with GV 610.

+417. Environmental Problems (5).
 Pr., GV 101 or GV 102 or Junior standing.

-Reviews current practices, theory, and research pertinent to maintaining ecological balance while providing for the immediate needs of individuals and their social institutions, introduces the concepts of environmental management. - 430.
-Problems in Metropolitan Politics (5).
+Reviews current practices, theory, and research pertinent to maintaining ecological balance while providing for the immediate needs of individuals and their social institutions, introduces the concepts of environmental management.

+430. Problems in Metropolitan Politics (5).
 Pr., GV 101 or GV 102 and Junior standing.